This page describes alternative voting systems for single-winner

 [ ] [ ] The candidate you don't want.

-If B ran alone against A: the winner would be B.B is the winner of all of his pairwise matches, so B is declared the overall winner.
+If B ran alone against A: the winner would be B.B is the winner of all of their pairwise matches, so B is declared the overall winner.

 If B ran alone against C: the winner would be B.